pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 {{% md %}}

-As of Kubernetes v1.11+ on EKS, a default `gp2` storage class will always be created automatically for the cluster by EKS.
+As of Kubernetes v1.11+ on EKS, a default `gp2` storage class will be created automatically by EKS.

 See the [official EKS docs][eks-storage-classes] for more details.